 Skip to content

-How To Tell A Difference Between Cellulose And Asbestos Insulation
+How To Tell A Difference Between Cellulose Vs Asbestos Insulation

 image of an insulation contractor removing asbestos insulation

-If you are buying a home you are probably looking at the home’s insulation to determine if you need to do any changes or not.
-New homes have cellulose, spray foam, or fiberglass as insulation.
-However, if you are looking at an older home, there’s a chance that your home may have been fitted with asbestos insulation.
-The problem is that it can be hard to make sure, given that asbestos and cellulose insulation can look alike.
+If you are buying a home, you are probably looking at the home’s insulation to determine if you need to make any changes.
+New homes typically have cellulose, spray foam, or fiberglass as insulation.
+However, if you’re considering an older home, there’s a chance that it may have been fitted with asbestos insulation.
+It can be difficult to tell, especially since asbestos and cellulose insulation can look alike.
+Understanding the key differences in cellulose vs asbestos insulation is crucial for making informed decisions about your home’s safety.

 Cellulose Vs Asbestos Insulation: How Are They Different?